yuhr/fncmd/README.md

 }
 ```

-This is because ~~Rust requires procedural macros to produce legal code *for each* macroexpansion~~Sorry this is wrong, it's not Rust but the macros like `#[tokio::main]` *do* some assertions on their own, so we need to feed them a well-mannered version of `main` function, e.g. removing parameters.
+This is because the macros like `#[tokio::main]` do some assertions on their own, so we need to feed them a well-mannered version of `main` function, e.g. removing parameters.

 Position of the doc comment doesn't matter.